-The prohibition of the use of restrictive interventions is included as a part of the required care managers' training.
+The prohibition of the use of restrictive interventions will be included as a part of the required care managers' training.

-The DA has responsibility for oversight that these prohibitions are enforced.
-Care managers are responsible for initial oversight of participant's care, the thirty (30) day follow up by phone and the ninety (90) day face to face review of the care plan.
+The Division of Aging has responsibility for oversight that these prohibitions are enforced.
+Care managers are responsible for initial oversight of participant's care, the thirty (30) calendar day follow up by phone and the ninety (90) calendar day face to face review of the care plan.
 These reviews will be utilized as opportunities to monitor for any prohibited usage of restrictive interventions of the participant to prevent reoccurrence.